Ex-rebel faces gang-fighting conservative in El Salvador vote

 “This country is poor because they left it that way,” he said as he walked in a park in the capital’s historic center.

-Additional reporting by Anahi Rama and Hugo Sanchez; Editing by Simon Gardner, Lisa Shumaker and Nick Zieminski
+Additional reporting by Anahi Rama and Hugo Sanchez; Editing by Simon Gardner and Lisa Shumaker